 Exploring C++23’s flat_map

-This article intends to examine how to utilize the container adapter std::flat_map, new to the C++23 Standard Library.
-You’re probably familiar with std::map and std::unordered_map (and their “multi” variants), and may be curious as to why we need another associative container type.
-The reason, as usual for C++, is performance: in some cases, operations on a std::flat_map can outperform those on a std::map or a (sorted) std::vector.
+This article intends to examine how to utilize the container adapters std::flat_map and std::flat_set, which are both new to the C++23 Standard Library.
+You’re probably already familiar with std::map and std::unordered_map (and their “multi” variants), and may be curious as to why we need another associative container type.
+The reason, as usual for C++, is performance—in some cases, operations on a std::flat_map can outperform those on a std::map or a (sorted) std::vector.

 Going back to std::map for a moment, the ability to access elements in O(log(n)) (logarithmic time) stems from the fact that keys must have operator< defined (or operator<=> = default), and store their (key, value) pairs with strict, weak ordering.
 The following program populates and then outputs a std::map: